kylegilman/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

+= 4.6.5 - May 6, 2016 =
+* Disabled page rendering call on autosaves and revisions.

 = 4.6.4 - May 5, 2016 =
 * Fixed bug that caused an error when feed pages were generated, possibly interrupting autosaves.